 There’s more than just medieval charm to be found in the best small towns in Germany.
-Here are 9 reasons why small towns in Germany can be better than Berlin.
+Here are a few reasons why small towns in Germany can be better than large ones.

-Munich, Berlin and Frankfurt – every traveller is familiar with these top places to visit in Germany but those seeking a different adventures have much to discover in the small towns in Germany.
+Munich, Berlin, and Frankfurt – every traveler is familiar with these top places to visit in Germany but those seeking a different adventures have much to discover in the small towns in Germany.
 There are small villages in Germany dating to medieval times, eccentric festivals, storybook cities and more.
 Here are just some of the reasons to visit the best small towns in Germany.
 Explore another side of the country you have yet to see.

 Reasons to visit small towns in Germany